 The initial non-recurring (first year only) start-up cost for the Crayfish Habitat Restoration project is estimated to be \$375,680, which includes public access and infrastructure and fixed capital outlays necessary for management of the area.
 Below is an estimate of the recurring, annual operating costs to operate and manage the Crayfish Habitat Restoration project.
-Optimal management of the area would require one (1) full-time equivalent position.
-Salary requirements for these positions, as well as those of other needed Florida Fish and Wildlife Conservation Commission staff, and costs to operate and manage Crayfish Habitat Restoration are reflected in the cost estimate below.
-All land management funding is dependent upon annual legislative appropriations.
+Optimal management of the area would require one full-time equivalent position.
+Salary requirements for these positions, as well as those of other needed Florida Fish and Wildlife Conservation Commission staff, and costs to operate and manage Crayfish Habitat Restoration project are reflected in the cost estimate below.